 Dr. David Battin graduated from Southwestern College in Winfield, Kansas with a B.S. in biology.
 He received his M.D. from Kansas University School of Medicine and finished an internal medicine residency at Kansas University Medical Center.
 After residency he completed a fellowship in cardiology at the University of Tennessee Health Science Center in Memphis, Tennessee, followed by an interventional cardiology fellowship at William Beaumont Hospital in Royal Oak, Michigan.
 Dr. Battin now practices a full spectrum of cardiovascular medicine at the Mowery Clinic in Salina and is a Clinical Assistant Professor of Medicine at Kansas University School of Medicine.
-He is board certified in Cardiovascular Diseases and Interventional Cardiology.
+He is board certified in Cardiovascular Diseases, Interventional Cardiology, and Nuclear Cardiology

 Dr. Mark Mikinski received his undergraduate degree from Kansas State University and his M.D. from Kansas University School of Medicine.
 He completed an internal medicine residency and cardiovascular medicine fellowship at Kansas University Medical Center.
 Following fellowship he joined the Mowery Clinic and founded the Salina Regional Heart Center.
 Dr. Mikinski is engaged in a practice of non-invasive and invasive cardiovascular medicine in Salina.
 He is board certified in cardiovascular medicine and is a Clinical Assistant Professor at Kansas University School of Medicine.
 He loves hunting and barbecuing.

 Jeremiah Ostmeyer, M.D. - Lead Instructor Emergency Medicine